Cinnabar: Toxicity

 Associated modern precautions for use and handling of cinnabar arise from the toxicity of the mercury component, which was recognized as early as in ancient Rome.
 Because of its mercury content, cinnabar can be toxic to human beings.
-Overexposure to mercury, mercurialism, was seen as an occupational disease to the ancient Romans.
+Overexposure to mercury, mercury poisoning (mercurialism), was seen as an occupational disease to the ancient Romans.
 Though people in ancient South America often used cinnabar for art, or processed it into refined mercury (as a means to gild silver and gold to objects), the toxic properties of mercury were well known.
 It was dangerous to those who mined and processed cinnabar; it caused shaking, loss of sense, and death.
 Data suggests that mercury was retorted from cinnabar and the workers were exposed to the toxic mercury fumes.
 "Mining in the Spanish cinnabar mines of Almadén, 225 km southwest of Madrid, was regarded as being akin to a death sentence due to the shortened life expectancy of the miners, who were slaves or convicts."